 Students must complete all course work by the last day of FAS examinations unless they receive approval from the Administrative Board for an extension of time (see Extensions of Time for Written or Laboratory Work).
 Students must bring examination conflicts caused by cross-registration to the attention of the appropriate registrars as soon as possible.
 Students requesting a makeup examination in a cross-registration course must report this to their Resident Dean, as usual, and must also petition the Registrar of the Faculty offering the course to arrange the makeup, which, if approved, will be given under the rules of that Faculty.

 To meet graduation deadlines, second-term seniors should notify the instructor that grades for degree candidates must be received by the FAS Registrar at least ten days prior to Commencement.
-Students graduating in May are advised against taking classes at MIT in their final semester since that institution’s classes finish later than Harvard’s.
 Harvard College students cannot graduate if grades are missing.

 Students may not cross-register into January term courses nor may they receive credit for January term courses.

-Students who want to petition to receive concentration credit for a course taken through cross-registration should contact their undergraduate program administrator to complete the petition process no later than the fifth Monday of the term in which the course is taken.
+Students who want to petition to receive concentration credit for a course taken through cross-registration should fill out this form and contact their undergraduate program administrator to complete the petition process no later than the fifth Monday of the term in which the course is taken.
 Students who have not yet declared a concentration may petition for credit retroactively no later than the fifth Monday of the fourth term in residence.
 Contact your program administrator for more information.

 When cross-registration courses taken by undergraduates are evaluated in terms not equivalent to grades used by the Faculty of Arts and Sciences, the FAS Registrar will translate these evaluations into “Credit” or “No Credit,” as appropriate.
 Since “Incomplete” cannot be accepted as a grade for an undergraduate, such grades will be converted to “No Credit” (a failing grade) unless an extension of time is voted by the Administrative Board.
 Students may take cross-registered courses for a letter grade or Pass/Fail unless a specific grading option is required for the course.